Title: | Minimalist Async Evaluation Framework for R |

 Calling daemons

-the same compute profile resets daemons before applying the new settings
+same compute profile resets daemons before applying the new settings if

 .